-The Council has shared service arrangements in respect of ICT, Revenue and Benefits and Internal Audit.
-These arrangements deliver financial savings to the Council whilst also improving the resilience in the services being provided and improving and maintaining services to the public.
+The Council currently has shared service arrangements in respect of ICT, Revenue and Benefits and Internal Audit.
+These arrangements have delivered financial savings to the Council whilst also improving the resilience in the services being provided and improving and maintaining services to the public.
 All of the Shared Services are underpinned by sound, documented governance arrangements which encapsulate the agreements between the participating Councils.
-From April 2013, staff within the ICT shared service returned to their respective councils; however the ICT infrastructure continues to be shared, supporting the aims and objectives of the original arrangement.
+Assessor staff within the Revenues and Benefits Shared Service who were not originally employees of Carlisle City Council, returned to their respective authorities (Copeland and Allerdale) on 1st August 2015; however further work is required on the IT infrastructure and the Systems & Controls team, which will continue to support Carlisle, Allerdale and Copeland until said further work is complete.

-&lt;sup>1 The Chief Executive, Deputy CEO, s151 Officer, Monitoring Officer and Directors of Local Environment and Economic Development.
+The Chief Executive, Deputy CEO, s151 Officer, Monitoring Officer and Directors of Local Environment and Economic Development.